tylercooksrice/cse15l-lab-reports/lab-report-4.md

 ![Image](failures.png)

 - using cd, we can get into the directory of lab7 that was clones.
-With the usage of tab, we were able to autocomplete lab7 after typing la.
+With the usage of `tab`, we were able to autocomplete lab7 after typing la.
-Pressing < Enter > brought us into the lab7 directory.
-With the < Ctrl + v > command again, we pasted from our clipboard javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java to compile the .java and Junit tests inside lab7.
+Pressing `<Enter>` brought us into the lab7 directory.
+With the `<Ctrl + v>` command again, we pasted from our clipboard `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java` to compile the .java and Junit tests inside lab7.

 Step 7: Edit the code file to fix the failing test